processing/p5.sound.js-ARCHIVE/README.md

 ### Deprecated (for now)

 - userStartAudio
-- p5.MonoSynth and p5.PolySynth
+- MonoSynth and PolySynth
-- p5.SoundLoop, p5.Phrase, p5.Part and p5.Score
+- SoundLoop, Phrase, Part and Score
-- p5.Convolver
+- Convolver

 ## Modules adapted from Tone.js r10